Liability insurance is required for all motorists in Wyoming. This helps pay others' medical expenses or car repairs after an at-fault accident.

 These limits often appear as 25/50/20.
 You can select higher limits, if you prefer, when you customize your policy.

-Uninsured motorist coverage isn't required, but it will be automatically added to your policy unless you reject it in writing.
+Uninsured motorist coverage — which helps financially protect you in the event of an accident with an uninsured driver, or in a hit-and-run situation — will be automatically added to your policy unless you reject it in writing.

 Licensing and registration authority: Wyoming Dept. of Transportation – Driver Services

-You can typically add the following optional coverages to your Wyoming auto policy to give you added financial protection if you ever need to make a claim:
+You can typically add the following extra protections to your Wyoming auto policy to give you added peace of mind if you ever need to make a claim:

 Uninsured drivers in Wyoming

-A 2011 report from the Insurance Research Council estimated that 10 percent of Wyoming drivers were uninsured in 2009.
-On the bright side, this was below the national average of 13.8 percent, but it still means every tenth driver was uninsured.
+The Insurance Research Council estimated that 8.7 percent of Wyoming drivers were uninsured in 2012.
+On the bright side, this was below the national average of 12.6 percent, but that's still a lot of uninsured drivers on the road.